linl33/bohemia/guide/guide.md

 ### Confirm that everything is working so far

-- To confirm that everything is working at this point, on your local machine, visit `localhost:8999/openhds` in the browser.
+- To confirm that everything is working at this point, on your local machine, visit http://ec2-18-191-189-92.us-east-2.compute.amazonaws.com:8080/openhds in the browser.
 A green log-in screen should appear.
 - If you want, change the language
 - Log in with credentials "admin" and "test"
-- Click on parameters in the far left and change if required (not yet)

 ## Installing Mirth
 - On your local machine go to https://www.nextgen.com/products-and-services/integration-engine